vivek075/Concepts/Kafka.md

 Kafka guarantees ordering only within a partition.

 To enforce order across events, use a partition key (e.g., accountId for payments).

+# 2. Producers & Consumers

+## Q6.
+What’s the role of an idempotent producer?
+Prevents duplicates when retries occur.
+Kafka assigns a producer ID (PID) and sequence numbers per partition to discard duplicates.

+## Q7.
+What is exactly-once delivery in Kafka?
+Achieved by idempotent producer + transactions.

+Producer writes messages within a transaction.

+Consumer commits offsets atomically with writes.

+Prevents both duplication and loss.

+## Q8.
+How do you handle consumer group rebalancing in production?

+Use static group membership (assign stable group.instance.id).

+Reduce rebalance frequency via session.timeout.ms, heartbeat.interval.ms.

+Consider incremental cooperative rebalancing (partition.assignment.strategy=CooperativeStickyAssignor).

+## Q9.
+How do you tune Kafka consumers for high throughput?

+Increase fetch.min.bytes and fetch.max.wait.ms for batching.

+Use max.poll.records to control processing batch size.

+Enable async commits for better throughput.

+## Q10.
+How do you ensure consumers don’t reprocess data after restart?

+Use manual offset commits only after processing is complete.

+Store processing status in external DB if exactly-once isn’t achievable.